dfkaye/dfkaye-blog/content/_index.md

   + original inspiration, spock expect+where tables: http://spockframework.org/spock/docs/1.0/data_driven_testing.html

-## To Do: Screenreader support for MathML
+## To do: Screenreader support for MathML

 I've used Narrator on Windows 10, and have been trying out [JAWS](https://support.freedomscientific.com/Downloads/JAWS) instead for better browser-based support.
 So far I have not been successful reading the following MathML fragments as math with either screen reader.